usnistgov/FIPS201/_FIPS201/authentication.md

 [^pivpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the PIV authentication certificate is id-fpki-common-authentication.

 #### 6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK) {#s-6-2-3-2}
+{:latex-toc="6.2.3.2 Authentication with the Card Authentication Certificate Credential"}

 The following steps SHALL be performed for PKI-CAK: